Study resource

 Fractional Distillation

-A process that separates a mixture into its component parts, or fractions, based on differences in boiling points.
+A process used to separate a mixture into its component parts or fractions based on differences in boiling points.

 Cracking

-A thermal or catalytic process that breaks large hydrocarbon molecules into smaller ones, typically producing alkenes and smaller alkanes.
+A process that breaks down large hydrocarbon molecules into smaller, more useful hydrocarbons, typically using heat and catalysts.

 A device used in vehicles to reduce harmful emissions by converting pollutants into less harmful substances.